adyxax/avalon-arthur/README.markdown

 #### EVIL *nick* *nick*
 EVIL message is sent to evil players and MERLIN right after roles have been announced by arthur.

-#### KING *nick* *number* *failed_votes*
+#### KING *nick* *team_size* *failed_votes*
-KING message is sent by arthur on the #avalon game channel to signal the new king. *number* is the number of teammates the king must designate to go on the quest. *failed_votes* is the current number of failed votes in a row, after 5 failed votes in a row the EVIL side wins.
-When the KING message is issued, the client has 15 seconds to designate it's team.
+KING message is sent by arthur on the #avalon game channel to signal the new king. *team_size* is the number of teammates the king must designate to go on the quest. *failed_votes* is the current number of failed votes in a row, after 5 failed votes in a row the EVIL side wins.
+When the KING message is issued, the client has 60 seconds to designate it's team.
+Since we are relying on IRC as a message transport, which is known for throttling messages, do not trust that you have exactly 60 seconds to answer : you have a little less depending on the number of players and the IRC server configuration.

 #### RULENOW *nick*
 RULENOW message is sent by arthur to the king on the #avalon game channel to signal a client it has only 2 seconds remaining to designate it's team.
 If the